travetto/travetto/module/swagger/README.md

 travetto: Swagger
 ===

+In the [`Rest`](https://github.com/travetto/travetto/tree/master/module/rest) module, the controllers and endpoints can be described via decorators, comments, or typings.
+This only provides the general metadata internally.
+This is not sufficient to generate a usable API doc, and so this module exists to bridge that gap.

-The module is provides a [`swagger`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swaggerObject) v2 representation of the API metadata provided via the [`Express`](https://github.com/travetto/travetto/tree/master/module/express) and [`Schema`](https://github.com/travetto/travetto/tree/master/module/schema) modules.
+The module is provides a [`swagger`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swaggerObject) v2 representation of the API metadata provided via the [`Rest`](https://github.com/travetto/travetto/tree/master/module/rest) and [`Schema`](https://github.com/travetto/travetto/tree/master/module/schema) modules.

 ## Configuration